benjaminwesson-okta/api/docs/endpoints/apps.md

     }
 ```

-### Create Basic Authentication Application
+### Add Basic Authentication Application

-Creates an new application that uses HTTP Basic Authentication Scheme.
+Add an new application that uses HTTP Basic Authentication Scheme and requires a browser plugin.

 #### Settings